Diffusivity bounds for 1D Brownian polymers: Introduction

 One can easily show (by a simple change of variables) that, for $\nu>0$,

-The following Theorem \ref{thm:super_diffusive_bounds} shows infrared bounds for the Laplace transform $\hat E(\lambda)$ as $\lambda\to0$, based on the \emph{resolvent method}, first used by Landim, Quastel, Salmhofer and Yau in \cite{landim_quastel_salmhofer_yau_04} to provide superdiffusive estimates on the diffusivity of asymmetric simple exclusion process in one and two dimensions.
+Theorem \ref{thm:super_diffusive_bounds} shows bounds for the Laplace transform $\hat E(\lambda)$ as $\lambda\to0$, based on the \textit{resolvent method}, first used by Landim, Quastel, Salmhofer and Yau in \cite{landimquastelsalmhoferyau04} to provide superdiffusive estimates on the diffusivity of asymmetric simple exclusion process in one and two dimensions.

-Then Lemma \ref{lemma:tauber}, shown in a different context in \cite{quastelvalko} but readily translated for our purposes (see also \cite{landim_yau,kipnis_landim,quastelvalko}), enables us to convert the \emph{upper} bound on $\hat E(\lambda)$ into an upper bound on $E(t)$, without the need of extra regularity assumption, as is usually required in Tauberian theorems.
+Then Lemma \ref{lemma:tauber}, shown in a different context in \cite {quastelvalko} but readily translated for our purposes (see also \cite{landimyau,kipnislandim,quastelvalko}), enables us to convert the \textit{upper} bound on $\hat E(\lambda)$ into an upper bound on $E(t)$, without the need of extra regularity assumption, as is usually required in Tauberian theorems.
 Its proof relies on the estimate of the variance of additive functionals of Markov processes using the $H_{-1}$ norm.

-More precisely, let us consider the following \emph{infrared bounds} for the correlation function $\hat b(p)$: for some $-1<\alpha<1$
+More precisely, let us consider the following \textit{infrared bounds} for the correlation function $\hat b(p)$: for some $-1<\alpha<1$: